Version 6 pre-stable

 Changes to LeftAndMain and its subclasses

 LeftAndMain has historically been the superclass for all controllers routed in /admin/* (i.e. all controllers used in the CMS).
+It's also the superclass for admin-routed controllers which manage modal forms.
 That class includes a lot of boilerplate functionality for setting up a menu, edit form, etc which a lot of controllers don't need.

 A new AdminController has been created which provides the /admin/* routing functionality and permission checks that LeftAndMain used to be responsible for.
 If you have a controller which needs to be routed through /admin/* with the relevant CMS permission checks, but which does not need a menu item on the left or an edit form, you should update that class to be a subclass of AdminController instead.